Permanent Missions of the Federal Republic of Germany and the German Democratic Republic

 On 2 October 1990, the last head of the Permanent Mission of the Federal Republic of Germany by the GDR, Franz Bertele personally unscrewed the sign on his office building.
 With German reunification, the mission's work ended.

-Permanent Missions of Federal Republic of Germany (FRG) and the German Democratic Republic (GDR) (Ständige Vertretungen der Bundesrepublik Deutschland und der Deutschen Demokratischen Republik) were permanent representative missions established in a 1972 treaty and effective from 1973 to 1989 "in the seats of their respective governments" according to Article 8 of the Basic Treaty.
+Permanent Missions of the Federal Republic of Germany (FRG) and the German Democratic Republic (GDR) (Ständige Vertretungen der Bundesrepublik Deutschland und der Deutschen Demokratischen Republik) were permanent representative missions established in a 1972 treaty and effective from 1973 to 1989 "in the seats of their respective governments" according to Article 8 of the Basic Treaty.

 They served as de facto embassies for each other.

 Origins and development

 Preceding the permanent missions the GDR operated unofficial missions in Western countries, such as Britain, where "KfA Ltd", an agency of the Kammer für Außenhandel, or Department of Foreign Trade of the Ministry of Foreign Affairs, was established in 1959.
 By the early 1970s, this had begun to function as a de facto East German embassy in London, including diplomats on its staff.

 The permanent seats in practice were ambassadors so the DDR also referred to them as ambassadors.
 They had to accredit themselves to the head of state of the other country.
 The representative of West Germany by the head of state council and the representative of East Germany by the president of the republic.

 By contrast, East Germany did consider West Germany a completely separate country, meaning that while the East German mission in Bonn was accredited to the West German Chancellery, its West German counterpart in East Berlin was accredited to East Germany's Ministry of Foreign Affairs.